megacodist/algodraft/AlgoDraft/Type Aliases.md

 // Another record definition
 RECORD ColorRGB
-    $red AS Integer,    // Assuming values 0-255
+    red AS Integer,    // Assuming values 0-255 green AS Integer,
-    $green AS Integer,
-    $blue AS Integer
+    blue AS Integer
 ENDRECORD

 ALIAS Pixel FOR ColorRGB ENDALIAS // Pixel is a conceptual name for ColorRGB